hervenivon/awesome-discoveries/docs/development/README.md

 ### Web development

-* [Lighthouse](https://developers.google.com/web/tools/lighthouse/) - Lighthous is an open source developer tool from Google that helps to audit web sites for performance, accessibility, and more.
+* [Lighthouse](https://developers.google.com/web/tools/lighthouse/) - Lighthouse is an open source developer tool from Google that helps to audit web sites for performance, accessibility, and more.
 It is an extension to Chrome dev tools, a command line and a node module.